Cherokee Freedmen: 1898–1907 Dawes Rolls

 I was born in 1896 and my father died August 5, 1897.
 But he didn't get my name on the [Dawes] roll.
 I have two brothers on the roll—one on the roll by blood and one other by Cherokee Freedman children's allottees.She said that one of her paternal grandparents was Cherokee and the other African American.

 There have also been cases of mixed-race Cherokee, of partial African ancestry, with as much as 1/4 Cherokee blood (equivalent to one grandparent being full-blood), but who were not listed as "Cherokee by blood" in the Dawes Roll because of having been classified only in the Cherokee Freedmen category.
 Thus such individuals lost their "blood" claim to Cherokee citizenship despite having satisfied the criterion of having a close Cherokee ancestor.

 In 1924, Congress passed a jurisdictional act that allowed the Cherokee to file suit against the United States to recover the funds paid to Freedmen in 1894-1896 under the Kern-Clifton Roll.
-It held that the Kern-Clifton Roll was valid for only that distribution, and was superseded by the Dawes Rolls in terms of establishing the Cherokee tribal list of membership.
+It held that the Kern-Clifton Roll was valid for only that distribution, and was superseded by the Dawes Rolls in terms of establishing the Cherokee tribal list of citizenship.
 With passage of the Indian Claims Commission Act of 1946, Congress established a commission to hear cases of Indian claims.
 Numerous descendants of the 1,659 Freedmen who had been recorded on the Kern-Clifton Roll but not on the Dawes roll, organized to try to correct the exclusion of their ancestors from Cherokee tribal rolls.
 They also sought payments from which they had been excluded.

-Loss of membership
+Loss of citizenship

 On October 22, 1970, the former Five Civilized Tribes had the right to vote for their tribal leaders restored by Congress via the Principal Chiefs Act.
 In 1971, the Department of the Interior stated that one of the three fundamental conditions for the electoral process was that voter qualification of the Cherokee, Choctaw, Creek, and Seminole must be broad enough to include the Freedmen citizens of their respective nations.
 The Freedmen were issued voter cards by the Cherokee Nation, headed by Principal Chief W. W. Keeler, and participated in the first Cherokee elections since the 1900s as well as subsequent elections.
+Cherokee Freedmen voted in the 1971, 1975 and 1979 tribal elections.